frank-morales2020/TOPO/README.md

 ## Repository Migration & Architecture

-This repository is the result of an automated migration from Hugging Face to GitHub via Google Colab[cite: 2].
-It packages certified zero-forgetting vision models (such as `frankmorales2020/topo-gemma-4-e4b-vision-13tasks`), splits large weight files (`pytorch_model.bin`) into 50MB raw chunks (`pytorch_model.bin.part*`) to bypass Git LFS pointer constraints, and includes scripts to seamlessly reconstruct and run multi-task inference locally[cite: 2].
+This repository is the result of an automated migration from Hugging Face to GitHub via Google Colab.
+It packages certified zero-forgetting vision models (such as `frankmorales2020/topo-gemma-4-e4b-vision-13tasks`), splits large weight files (`pytorch_model.bin`) into 50MB raw chunks (`pytorch_model.bin.part*`) to bypass Git LFS pointer constraints, and includes scripts to seamlessly reconstruct and run multi-task inference locally.

 ---